 Attorney and product liability expert Cal Burnton explains how warnings and failure to warn is the battleground in product liability lawsuits.
 Tragic accidents, costly litigation, and damage to corporate reputation can be avoided by implementing effective, standards-compliant warning systems and safety labels on products and in the workplace.

 Clarion Safety Systems explains why durability and longevity are essential to every sign, label, and marking.
 Clarion offers the finest 3M adhesives, base materials and overlaminates, for products that withstand environmental and surface conditions where others fail.

 Assess Your Risks: Using Warnings to Close the Gap on Acceptable Risk

 Risk assessment and human factors expert, Anne Mathias, explains the importance of the product risk assessment process.
-If it’s not possible to design out or guard out risk, then communicating risk is the last line of defense.
+Communicating risk through warnings is a critical component of risk reduction, particularly when it is not practical to design out or guard against a particular hazard.
 Here, effective, best-practice safety labels are key to reducing risk and protecting people.

 Contact Clarion today to learn more about our expertise in supplying compliant safety labels, safety signs, and safety markings.

 The Case for the Standardization of Graphical Symbols